IFRCGo/ecv-toolkit/app/_disease/disease-10_en.md

 ### If an epidemic occurs

-- Promote mass vaccination campaigns.
+- Promote mass vaccination campaigns
-- Initiate community-based surveillance.
+- Initiate community-based surveillance
-- Rapidly detect and refer suspected cases to health facilities.
+- Rapidly detect and refer suspected cases to health facilities
-- Increase social mobilization and behaviour change communication.
+- Increase social mobilization and behaviour change communication
-- Promote handwashing with soap (especially after using the toilet, defecating, or cleaning a child).
+- Promote handwashing with soap (especially after using the toilet, defecating, or cleaning a child)
-- Promote use of appropriate sanitation facilities (sound, clean latrines that are well maintained and have proper faecal sludge management).
+- Promote use of appropriate sanitation facilities (sound, clean latrines that are well maintained and have proper faecal sludge management)
-- Promote safe, clean drinking water (including a clean, covered water container in the household).
+- Promote safe, clean drinking water (including a clean, covered water container in the household)

 ### Community-based assessment - questions